Vuttañhetaṁ bhagavatā vuttamarahatāti me sutaṁ:

 The dispeller of darkness, the great sage who has reached the far shore,

-|Fully withdrawn from the poisons::crossed over the toxins of greed, hate, and delusion [visantara]|, liberated with the |wearing away of craving::depletion of desire, extinction of longing [taṇhakkhaya]|,
+|who has crossed over the toxins::crossed over the toxins of greed, hate, and delusion [visantara]| and is liberated by the |wearing away of craving::depletion of desire, extinction of longing [taṇhakkhaya]|,

-That sage, indeed, the bearer of his final body;
+that sage, indeed, bearing his final body:

-I say that he has overcome |Māra::embodiment of all forces that keeps beings trapped in the cycle of rebirth [māra]|, the one who has gone beyond old age.
+I call him the abandoner of |Māra::embodiment of all forces that keeps beings trapped in the cycle of rebirth [māra]|, the one who has gone beyond old age.

 Sele yathā pabbatamuddhaniṭṭhito,